 Laura and Andrew own a small farm in Central Portugal.
 We are committed Christians.
-We aim to become as self-sufficient as possible on our land, producing wood for fuel, vegetables and fruit for food and wine and keeping some livestock for meat and compostable waste.
-We have been here four years and there is a lot more we would like to do!
+We aim to become as self-sufficient as possible on our land, producing wood for fuel, vegetables and fruit for food and wine and keeping some livestock for meat and composting waste.
+We have been here five years and there is a lot more we would like to do!

 Travelers will learn how agriculture was carried out a generation ago as this part of Portugal is both very rural and relatively poor, so that things have not been modernised as in other places.
-The local Portuguese and indeed the expat community are friendly and welcoming so an insight into Portuguese culture can be gained.
-There are many local public festivals and celebrations that can be visited.
-Laura is Canadian and Andrew is from the UK so we have insight into both of those cultures as well.
+Local festivals and events have been disrupted by the Covid 19 situation as might be expected, so cultural exchange at present is limited.

 Throughout the year, volunteers are needed to help with all the tasks necessary to maintain the gardens, vegetable plots, animals and the woodland areas.
-We also can always use help with cleaning the house and we love it when volunteers can cook us their favourite meals.
+Our goat needs milking twice a day and the milk processed into cheese, yogurt and so on and we are happy to teach volunteers how to do this.
+We also make a good deal of wine, not only from our grapes but from fruit, pea pods and so on, and we are happy to share our brewing methods.
+We also can always use help with cleaning the house and we love it when volunteers cook us their favourite meals.

 Volunteers could take advantage of the many walking and cycle trails in the area.
 Anyone with an interest in wildlife would be delighted with the range of flora and fauna here.
 There are river beaches for swimming and relaxation, the highest mountains in the mainland of Portugal, the Serra Estrela, are quite close, and it is not far to visit cities like Coimbra and Viseu which offer much of interest to visitors.
 Bus and train links between major centres are good and quite cheap.

 We have pets

 We are smokers